dataspecer/ds-wdoi/source/preprocessing/README.md

 ## Precomputing recommendations (5. phase)

-The phase precomputes order of properties for classes using SchemaTree recommender.
+The phase precomputes order of properties for classes based on domain and range constraints only using SchemaTree recommender.
 It also produces global rankings of all properties from the subject point of view and the value point of view.

 The main script is `5_property_recommendations.py`.